CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-people-you-test/bulk-upload-patients.md

 - Include values in all required fields, following guidance below
 - Leave out text in cells for optional fields you don’t want to include (for example, don’t write “N/A” in a field)

-Note: If you want to add certain patients to specific facilities in your organization, create a separate spreadsheet for each facility (for example, if you work for a school district, you can create a file for each school that includes the relevant students and staff).
-If you want to add the same patients across facilities, you can create one spreadsheet and upload patients to all facilities in your organization.

 ### Data elements

 <table class="usa-table usa-table--borderless">